 The Office of Human Resources and Institutional Equity and the Office of Equity, Diversity and Inclusion, in partnership with the Alliance for Asian, Latino, African American, Multi-Ethnic and Allies Faculty and Staff and the Staff Advisory Council, has been charged with creating a robust talent management strategy that focuses on the recruitment and retention of Black employees and other people of color.
 This initiative includes a leadership institute to proactively improve the diversity of the university’s management and leadership ranks.

-The university has announced the first cohort of the Leadership Institute and Anti-Racism leadership programs.
-This Institute will create new career opportunities and pathways, particularly into middle and senior management.
+The university has created the Leadership Institute, which creates new career opportunities and pathways, particularly into middle and senior management.

 Tulane’s success as a university is directly tied to the success of New Orleans and surrounding communities.
 While our service orientation is well known, we haven’t always been as strategically and cohesively focused on the local community as we can be.